julian7/dmpr/README.md

   * belongs: represents "belongs_to" relationship.
 It assumes another field with the same name, but with `_id` suffix.
   * related maps can and should be added to structs.
 To avoid circular references, use pointers for related structs.
 * References may accept both values or pointers.
 However, go doesn't accept circular value references.
 As a simple rule, I'd suggest you to use values at "belongs to", but use pointers at "has one" or "has many" relationships.
+* Known issue: slice of values don't fill well.
+Use slice of pointers for "has many" and "many to many" relations.

 ## Relations